tokenjournal/site/content/editorial-policy.md

 ## Acceptance criteria

 ###### Scope
-`name` only reviews contributions that are strictly related to decentralization. `name` does not review whitepapers.
+Decentralized Technology only reviews contributions that are strictly related to decentralization.
+Decentralized Technology does not review whitepapers.

 As many of the journal reviewers and Editors come from the enterprise enviromnent, to avoid any obvious conflict of interest the journal **will not** review whitepapers.